 In two-three years, the electric pickup truck market will be flush with options, and Nissan doesn’t intend to lag behind the competition.
-The company doesn’t have an indigenous rival for this race yet, but it could launch a Nissan Titan electric pickup based on the Hercules Alpha, as per a new report from bloomberg.com.
+The company doesn’t have an indigenous rival for this race yet, but it could launch a Nissan Titan electric pickup based on the Hercules Alpha, as per a report on bloomberg.com.

 Founded by venture capitalist James Breyer, Hercules plans to launch an electric pickup truck called Hercules Alpha in late 2022.
-Nissan would need specifications tilting towards conventional pickup truck capabilities, range and affordability than sheer performance for the Titan electric pickup.
+Nissan would need specifications tilting towards conventional pickup truck capabilities, range and affordability rather than sheer performance for the Titan electric pickup.

 As per the report, Nissan is considering to purchase a pure electric powertrain from Hercules for the Titan pickup truck.
 The company is interested in striking a deal for parts-sharing and a strategic partnership for the same.